BOA401M3 : Advanced Microbiology

 • Overview of signalling, Identification and purification of cell-surface receptors, G-protein-coupled receptors and their effectors, IQ motif containing GTPase Activating Proteins (IQGAP), receptor Tyrosine kinase and Ras, MAP kinase pathways, second messengers, interaction and regulation of signalling pathways, Signalling: from plasma membrane to nucleus.

-• Lecture, presentation, tutorial discussion, assignments/presentations/group discussion, quiz, E – learning and online based teaching.
+Teaching and Learning Methods / Activities Lecture, presentation, tutorial discussion, assignments/presentations/group discussion, quiz, e – learning and online based teaching.

 Evaluation In-course assessment(s):30%, End of Course Examination:70%